Make transparency

 Human Provenance in Film is an open standard for AI disclosure in film and television, originated by The Mise En Scène Company, an international film sales agency with offices in London, New York, and Toronto.
 HPF is a disclosure standard rather than a production tool.
 The classification travels with the film through the deal documentation that governs how films are financed, sold, and distributed.

-The taxonomy is built for the whole supply chain, is free to use under CC BY 4.0, and governance will transfer to an independent industry body.
+The taxonomy is built for the whole supply chain, is free to use under CC BY 4.0, and governance is intended to transfer to an independent body.